cityofaustin/atd-knack-services/README.md

 #### Configuration

-Two parts need to be defined in order for for this script to run successfully: Knack and AGOL.
+Two parts need to be defined in order for this script to run successfully: Knack and AGOL.

-Knack definitions build off of the previously defined config in `config/knack.py`, where you need to supply the table's location field (must be created as a location data type in Knack), a boolean `update_processed_field` where the script will set this to True, and the table's object number.
+Knack definitions build off the previously defined config in `config/knack.py`, where you need to supply the table's location field (must be created as a location data type in Knack), a boolean `update_processed_field` where the script will set this to True, and the table's object number.

 ```python
 CONFIG =